AnnalisaMBauer/project-3/README.md

 - MongoDB

 ## Installation
 In order to run this application you will to install `npm install` in the command-line terminal to install dependencies.
-The application itself can be executed with command `npm run develop` in the command-line terminal.
+The application itself can be executed with command `npm run build` in the command-line terminal.

 ## Future Scope
 We'll keep adding new games of course...